Still Waters, Sudden Death: Chicago’s Deadliest Disaster Onscreen

 On July 24, 1915, the SS Eastland capsized on the Chicago River, killing more than 800 passengers before it ever left the shore.
 This shipwreck ranks as one of the worst maritime disasters in American history—and one of Chicago’s deadliest catastrophes.

-Together, we’ll explore how film and TV have shaped public memory of this oft-forgotten tragedy—and why those images still matter.
+Together, we’ll explore how film and television have shaped public memory of this often-forgotten tragedy—and why those images still matter.

-NOTE: Due to the subject matter and the graphic nature of some newsreels, this talk may not be suitable for children.
+NOTE: Due to the subject matter and the graphic nature of some onscreen depictions, this talk may not be suitable for children.